StefaniaCarutasu/Space-Organizing-App/README.md

 8) As a tenant, I want to spend less time splitting tasks with my roommate.
 9) As a mother, I want to kepp the house clean at all times.
 10) As a tenant, I want to know what I have to do without spending extra time talking with my roommate.
+11) As a userm I want to be able to manage the common spaces I live in.